journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

 Files should be in OJS as a ZIP file.

-- If the author has not uploaded a zip file yet: request it via the OJS communication; when it is received, upload to OJS
+- If the author has not uploaded a zip file yet: request it via the OJS communication; when it is received, upload to OJS.

+- Email text for request, etc to include:
+  "Hello [AUTHOR(S)]

+As we are ready to prepare your paper for the journal, please upload your final LaTeX or Word documents for your paper.
+For LaTeX (preferred), please combine all required *tex and *bib files as a single ZIP.
+You can also share an Overleaf document instead.

+While preparing these files, please keep our formatting guidelines, available here - https://journalprivacyconfidentiality.org/index.php/jpc/about/submissions - in mind.
+Note that JPC requires DOI (or URL in absence of DOI) for each citation in references, please consider this when preparing your *bib.

+Please upload your source package to the OPC platform referencing your submission number [number] in the ZIP name.

+Thank you,

+[NAME]

+JPC copyeditor

 ## Step 1